 As an organisation we are embarking on a pathway to a more sustainable future and are committed to leaving behind a better world for both current and future students.

 Learning and Education is about investing in our future, and our students live in an era of climate emergency where we all need to be constantly addressing climate issues.
 As global citizens we all must take responsibility for this.
 What we learn and put into action now helps the Earth and, therefore, our future.
-We need to prioritise sustainability now to ensure that our students have bright futures wherever their lives may take them.
+To ensure that our students have bright futures wherever their lives may take them, we need to prioritise sustainability now!

-The ISP Futures programme launches this November and is one of our 11 exciting International Learning Opportunities for Students.
-It will focus on Education for Sustainable Development, to give the next generation all of the skills and knowledge necessary to handle the social and environmental changes that will occur in the near future.
+The ISP Futures Programme launched in 2020 and is one of our many exciting International Learning Opportunities for Students.
+The programme focuses on Education for Sustainable Development, to give the next generation all of the skills and knowledge necessary to handle the social and environmental changes that will occur in the near future.
 We want to encourage all of our students and staff around the world to develop their knowledge and understanding of environmental issues and take action!
-We know that many of our schools are already doing many inspiring things to make their schools more sustainable and to embed sustainability into the curriculum, and we want to support this and develop it even further for years to come.
+At ISP, our schools are already doing many inspiring things to make their schools more sustainable and to embed sustainability into the curriculum, and we want to support this and develop it even further for years to come.

 Steve Brown, Group Chief Executive Officer of the International Schools Partnership, comments: